The-Coding-Commons/.github/README.md

----

 ### About Coding Commons

 **Coding Commons** is a collaborative, inclusive, and international programming community dedicated to fostering creativity, innovation, and education in software development.
-Based in **the United Kingdom**, with a growing operational presence in **Sweden** and **Czechia**, Coding Commons exists to connect developers, learners, educators, and enthusiasts from around the world in a shared mission to make coding more accessible, enjoyable, and impactful.
+Based in the **United Kingdom**, with a growing operational presence in **Sweden** and **Czechia**, Coding Commons exists to connect developers, learners, educators, and enthusiasts from around the world in a shared mission to make coding more accessible, enjoyable, and impactful.

 We operate as a non-profit, community-led initiative that brings together individuals from a variety of technical backgrounds, from students and hobbyists to industry professionals and educators.
 Through our platform, we aim to bridge the gap between learning and real-world application by providing members with opportunities to collaborate, share knowledge, build meaningful projects, and grow both individually and collectively.